SM 25x200 [2xM8] / N42 - magnetic roller

 - They do not lose their strength (of the magnet).
 After about 10 years, their power decreases by only ~1% (theoretically),

-- Key role in the industry of new technologies – find application in computer drives, electric motors, medical devices and other advanced devices.
+- Key role in advanced technologically fields – find application in hard drives, electric motors, medical apparatus or very highly developed apparatuses.

 Disadvantages of neodymium magnets: